geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 aren't a new idea, and spelled out like this, all of this may sound banal, and yet the skateboard-to-car metaphor exists.
 This article isn't about inventing a new development practice.
-I'm pointing out what Kniberg's examples already show, and arguing that the popular skateboard to car metaphor obscures a better mental model.
+I'm pointing out what Kniberg's examples already show, and arguing that the popular skateboard-to-car metaphor obscures a better mental model.

 And now for the final question: does this mental model help us plan development?